mongodb/docs/source/reference/configuration-options.rst

    Specify a file location to hold the ":term:`PID`" or process ID of the ``mongod`` process.
 Useful for tracking the ``mongod`` process in combination with the :setting:`fork` setting.

+   If this option is not set, no PID file is created.

 .. option:: keyFile